aurelia/aurelia/docs/user-docs/router-lite/routing-lifecycle.md

 The `unloading` hook is called when the user navigates away from the current component.
 The first argument (`next`) of this hook is a `RouteNode` which provides information about the next route.

-This hook is like the `load` method but inverse.
+This hook is like the `loading` method but inverse.

 The following example shows that a `unloading` hook logs the event of unloading the component.